vynovikov/postParser/README.md

 # DataPiece

-DataPiece is the major object in context of application work.
-It's a pointer to mixture of byte slice and header.
-Application handles dataPieces and sends them via gRPC.
+DataPiece is the major object in the context of work.
+It's a pointer to struct containing byte slice and header.
+PostParser extracts dataPieces from http (or https) request, handles and sends them via gRPC.

 ## Synchronization and ordering